liberland/laws/drafting/drafts/delict-law.md

 An act is not considered a Delict if weapons are used within the boundaries established by Police Law.

-### Chapter 2: Delicts punishable under this law
+## Chapter 2: Delicts punishable under this law

-### Title I: Classification and Jurisdiction of Delicts

 #### Article 24: Categorization of Delicts